pixeltris/YgoMaster/Docs/PvP.md

 - Sometimes clients bug out if you restart YgoMaster while in a duel (when you next enter a duel one client will get stuck before starting the duel).
 Restart all clients when reopening YgoMaster
 - Play around with `MultiplayerNoDelay` (`Settings.json` / `ClientSettings.json`) to see which works best for you (it disables nagle's algorithm)
 - Releases include a folder called `YgoMaster/Data/CardData/`.
 To Generate that folder yourself read [Updating.md](Updating.md)
+- Client updates can break PvP.
+If you'd like to keep using PvP with YgoMaster you should wait until a new release before letting Steam update the client

 ## Starting duels